jmyrland/Slides/readme.md

 0. [Install node and npm](http://nodejs.org/)
 1. Install docpad: `npm install -g docpad`
-2. Navigate to the root of the project and run `docpad run`
+2. Navigate to the root of the project and run `npm install` to install project dependencies.
+2. In the project folder, start docpad with `docpad run`
 3. Browse your hosted docpad site (probably [http://localhost:9778/](http://localhost:9778/))
 3. Thats it!
-Now, modify some of the pages in the `project_root/pages/` folder.
+Now, modify some of the pages in the `~/src/documents/pages/` folder.

+## LeapJS

+Now supporting LeapJS swipe gestures.
+All you have to do is to connect your leap motion, and swipe between pages!

 ## Creds